DS3Lab/odlc/README.md

 and extract the checkpoints to `code/resources/tf_slim_models`.
 The config files containing hyperparameters used in the paper are in `code/src/classification/fine_grained_categorization/training/configs/`.

-The following is an example to finetune Incetpion-V3 on the Stanford Dogs dataset initializing the feature extractor with ImageNet weights and subsequently finetuning all layers:
+The following is an example to finetune Incetpion-V3 on the Stanford Dogs dataset initializing the feature extractor with ImageNet weights and subsequently fine-tuning all layers:

 ```bash
 cd code/